-Tests will be performed using SiPMs (aka G-APDs) and MCP-PMTs with small-diameter MCPs, such as the 6 micron MCP-PMT produced by BINP, Novosibirsk.
+Tests will be performed using SiPMs (aka Geiger-mode Avalanche Photodiodes, G-APDs) and MCP-PMTs with small-diameter MCPs, such as the 6- μ m MCP-PMT produced by BINP, Novosibirsk.
 While SiPMs potentially could be less sensitive to magnetic fields, their high dark count rate (~ 1 MHz/cm2 at room temperature) will require cooling to reach the desired performance.

-The advisory committee suggested to join efforts with C. Zorn after he completes his one-year, FY11 project to test improved radiation-tolerant silicon-photomultiplier.
-Consequently, the scope of the high-magnetic field testing of MCP-PMTs and SiPMs during years 2 and 3 has been significantly expanded.
+The advisory committee suggested to join efforts with C. Zorn after he completes his one-year, FY11 project to test improved radiation-tolerant silicon photomultipliers.
+Consequently, the scope of the high magnetic-field testing of MCP-PMTs and SiPMs during years 2 and 3 has been significantly expanded.
 To support this effort, as well as future EIC-related sensor tests, a dedicated test facility will be set up at JLab.
 A detailed description of the facility and test plan can be found in Appendix A. The expanded sensor program has also brought new collaborators to this proposal.